Dr. David Pompei, PharmD, MS

 The researchers found that each person exhibited positive benefits regardless of the ingestion method, dosage, and cannabinoid ratio.
 Each participant found he was able to keep his "emotions in check" and that his quality of life increased.

-Due to federal restrictions, researchers have had to get creative to study weed and ADHD.
+Due to federal restrictions curtailing the study of Schedule 1 substances, researchers have had to get creative to study weed and ADHD.
 For example, researchers looked at online forums to determine how people with ADHD discuss cannabis.
 In one study, researchers analyzed 401 forum threads and found that:

 As a result of their online forum assessments, researchers noted that "despite [the fact] that there are no clinical recommendations or systematic research supporting the beneficial effects of cannabis use for ADHD, online discussions indicate that cannabis is considered therapeutic for ADHD."

 So, it seems weed can help ADHD for some individuals.
-Below is a brief summary of the pros and cons of weed for ADHD, according to the available data:
+Below is a brief summary of the pros and cons of weed for ADHD:

 Pros of weed for ADHD: